Ask everyone to find all other people who also identify with a particular criteria you announce.

 Health & Wellness Programming

-The stronger the relationships in your group, the more likely individual team members will feel comfortable teaming up with other members of the group.
-A strong preference to join with one or more people in preference over others may reflect a certain dysfunction within the group.
-Therefore, the frequent use of a variety of random techniques to form teams (or pairs) can help to break down these social barriers and build pro-social relationships.
+The stronger the relationships in your group, the more likely individual team members will feel comfortable forming a team with any other member of the group.
+A particular preference to join with one person and not with another may reflect dysfunction within the group.
+Therefore, the frequent use of a variety of random techniques to form teams (or pairs, for that matter) can help to break down these social barriers and build pro-social relationships.